 Previously: TGIMM Special Edition: Clinton Road.

-The theme of a modern construction being built atop a “Native American burial ground” and subsequently experiencing strange phenomena is a common theme in the lore surrounding supposedly haunted places — but in the case of the Lake Shawnee Amusement Park in Princeton, West Virginia, it’s actually true.
+The (usually racist) theme of a modern construction being built atop a “Native American burial ground” and subsequently experiencing strange phenomena is a common theme in the lore surrounding supposedly haunted places — but in the case of the Lake Shawnee Amusement Park in Princeton, West Virginia, it’s actually true.
 Or at least, it’s a little truer than it usually is, even if it’s not 100 percent cut-and-dry.
 What’s more, this early history would prove to be just the beginning of a long line of tragic events taking place on the property.

 Located in what’s now known as Mercer County, the land on which the amusement park stands was once home to a Native American tribe; as was wont to happen after European colonists began making their way across the Atlantic, though, it wouldn’t remain theirs for long.
-In 1775, Mitchell Clay, a farmer, attempted to settle the area — but in 1783 while he was out hunting, a band of understandably irate Native Americans did something perhaps a little less understandable: They killed Clay’s youngest son, Bartley, and his daughter, Tabitha; they also kidnapped the eldest son of the family, Ezekial, and burned him at the stake.
+In 1775, Mitchell Clay, a farmer, attempted to “settle” (read: take over) the area — but in 1783 while he was out hunting, a band of understandably irate Native Americans did something perhaps a little less understandable: They killed Clay’s youngest son, Bartley, and his daughter, Tabitha; they also kidnapped the eldest son of the family, Ezekial, and burned him at the stake.
 Proverbially (and probably literally) mad with grief, Clay buried his children and gathered up a handful of other nearby settlers.
 Seeking vengeance, they then hunted down the Native American tribe and murdered as many as they could.
 What’s more, an archaeological dig later discovered that the ground in the area held not just the bodies of Bartley and Tabitha, but also those of 12 other people.
 We don’t know who they are; all we know is that most of them were children.

 The area’s history, however, remained largely unknown for a substantial period of time.
 It was during this time, in 1926, that C.T.
 Snidow purchased the land, building an opening and amusement park on it he dubbed the Lake Shawnee Amusement Park.
 Featuring a swimming pond, a dance hall, Wild West shows, carnival rides, and more, it became a popular place for locals to get away from it all and have a little fun — until the deaths of two children shut the park down for good.
 In the 1950s, a little girl met her unfortunate end on the swing ride; a truck parked too near to the ride, causing her swing to slam into it, killing her on impact.
 Around the same time, a little boy drowned in the pond after getting his arm stuck in the drain.
 It’s worth noting that local law enforcement personnel couldn’t verify these stories, so they may be nothing more than myth… but try telling that to the people who have seen them.